rust-lang/this-week-in-rust/drafts/2017-04-04-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of this Week is [pretty_assertions](https://github.com/colin-kiegel/rust-pretty-assertions) which replaces the standard ones to make them shiny.
-Thanks to [willi_kappler](https://users.rust-lang.org/users/willi_kappler) for the suggestion!
+This week's Crate of this Week is [fst](https://github.com/BurntSushi/fst), which contains Finite State Transducers and assorted algorithms that use them (e.g. fuzzy text search).
+Thanks to [Jules Kerssemakers](https://users.rust-lang.org/users/juleskers) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!